georgeIkomi/wine_festival_schedule/README.md

 A lot of websites on the internet display information like invoice data, sports scores, stock prices and more... the information of which is naturally in a tabular format.
 As such, it is imperative to learn how to use the HTML ```<table>``` element to present information in a two-dimensional table to users.

+## Usage

+Simply visit [Wine Festival Schedule](https://georgeIkomi.github.io/wine_festival_schedule/) to see the output of the project.

 ## Technologies

 + HTML